umee-network/umee.cc/content/pages/faq.md

 <details>
 <summary>Where can I purchase the UMEE token?</summary>

-The UMEE token is currently UNAVAILABLE for purchase.
-The Coinlist public sale has ended, and the TGE is expected to happen on or around February 15th, 2022.
-More information about how and where to buy UMEE will be provided soon.
+The UMEE token is currently AVAILABLE for purchase.
+The Coinlist public sale has ended, and the TGE occured on February 15th, 2022.
+More information about where UMEE can be purchase found [here](https://www.coingecko.com/en/coins/umee).

-**Any person or platform who claims to sell UMEE at this time is a scammer**

 </details>

 <details>
 <summary>Has UMEE been issued?</summary>

-The UMEE token has not been issued yet.
-The token will begin to be issued for Coinlist buyers during the TGE that is expected to happen on or around February 15th, 2022.
-Until then, the token has not and will not be issued to anyone.
+The UMEE token has been issued.
+The token was issued to Coinlist buyers during the TGE that occured on February 15th, 2022.
+You are now able to purchase UMEE on available markets.

-**Any person or platform who claims to sell UMEE at this time is a scammer.**

 </details>